PaddlePaddle/docs/doc/fluid/user_guides/howto/prepare_data/use_py_reader_en.rst

   - :code:`generator` of :code:`decorate_paddle_reader()` should return data of Numpy Array type, but :code:`generator` of :code:`decorate_tensor_provider()` should return LoDTensor type.

   - :code:`decorate_tensor_provider()` requires that the returned data type and size of LoDTensor of :code:`generator` have to match the appointed dtypes and shapes parameters while configuring py_reader, but :code:`decorate_paddle_reader()` doesn't have the requirements, since the data type and size can transform inside.

+  Attention: If you use PyReader for multiple GPU/CPU training, the total batch size is the batch size of :code:`generator` times device number.

   Specific ways are as follows: